dlu-ch/dbor-spec/README.rst

 - Powerful:
   Can represent integers up to 65 bit, IEEE-754 binary floating-point numbers of to 64 bit, decimal floating point numbers up to 130 bit, byte and Unicode strings, sequences and dictionaries.
-- Precise:
+- Precise and unambiguous:
-  There is no undefined behaviour;
-  all conformant implementations encode and decode in exactly the same way.
+  Compliant implementations on all platforms encode and decode in exactly the same way (to the last bit).
-- Very fast to encode and decode:
+- Very fast:
-  Encoders and decoders do not have to copy large data blocks;
-  decoding and checks for validity require only "fast" operations and no "large" iterations;
+  Decoding and checks for validity require only "fast" operations and no "large" iterations;
   suitable for real-time applications.
 - Compact:
-  Little memory overhead and therefore suitable for storing in small EEPROM or transmission over slow medium.
+  The memory overhead is small; DBOR encoded data is suitable for storing in small EEPROMs or transmitting over slow media.
 - Scalable:
-  Defines conformance levels for implementations;
+  Defines conformance levels for implementations to control the trade-off between small code size and complexity vs. feature richness.
-  this allows trade-offs between code size / complexity and features and simple compatibility checks.
-- Supports fine-grained size hints (pre-allocation):
+- Supports fine-grained memory layout control:
-  Allows the description of memory layouts and efficient replacements of small parts of large structures.
+  Allows to define a fixed size for each object.

 Latest version of the specification: `here <https://github.com/dlu-ch/dbor-spec/releases/latest/download/dbor.pdf>`_.